chargebee alternatives

 Pricing Plans

-• Custom pricing – Quote-based.
-Designed for high-volume or custom pricing-based business models with added support and services.
+• Custom pricing (Quote-based): Designed to fit different business models with premium support and migration services.

 Image

-Lago is an open-source billing platform built for SaaS and AI teams that need flexible usage-based and hybrid billing without relying on a closed billing system.
+Lago is an open-source billing platform built for SaaS and AI teams that need flexible usage-based and hybrid billing.

 Lago meters events in real time, applies pricing rules to subscriptions and usage, and generates invoice-ready charges through APIs and a visual dashboard.